rond-authz/rond/README.md

 # Rönd

+Rönd is a ligthweight container that allows you to distribute security policy enforcing throughout your application.
 </div>

-Rönd is a ligthweight container that allows you to distribute security policy enforcing throughout your application.
+Rönd is based on [OpenPolicy Agent](https://www.openpolicyagent.org) and allows you to define

 [github-actions]: https://github.com/rond-authz/rond/actions/workflows/test.yml